 Purchase and replacement information, and battery backup expected duration:

-If you choose to purchase the optional battery backup solution offered by Google Fiber, a Google Fiber Installation Specialist will deliver and set up the unit during your Fiber installation appointment.
+If you choose to purchase the optional battery backup solution offered by Google Fiber, a Google Fiber installation specialist will deliver and set up the unit during your Google Fiber installation appointment.

-Google Fiber does not offer battery backup units for purchase after you have already initiated service.
+Google Fiber does not offer battery backup units for purchase after you have already ordered Google Fiber Phone service.
 If you already have Google Fiber Phone and you now wish to purchase battery backup, you may purchase the same units from third party retailers for approximately $1,200 (price subject to variation).
 More information about these devices can be found on the APC website by following these links:

 - APC Power Saving Back-UPS Pro 1500 (Model # BR1500G)